Panhard 178: North African version

-Already two orders had been made on 3 June 1938, one of twenty and another of twelve vehicles.
-A third order of 96 cars was dated 3 February 1939; it was intended to raise eight squadrons in Africa of sixteen vehicles each.
+Two orders had been made on 3 June 1938, one of twenty and another of twelve vehicles.
+A third order of 96 cars was dated 3 February 1939; it was intended to raise eight squadrons in Africa, each of sixteen vehicles.
 The first of these orders was only notified on 26 May 1939.
-Construction on the vehicles started in December but had to be halted due to a lack of the special radiators, 161 of which had only been ordered on 10 October; eventually they were manufactured from the second week of May 1940, at this time forming the main bulk of Panhard 178 production: 78 were delivered that month.
-On 7 June of the 128 ordered 71 had been delivered, two were present in a completed form in the factory stock, and 39 hulls were ready lacking a turret.
+Construction on the vehicles started in December but had to be halted due to a lack of the special radiators, 161 of which had only been ordered on 10 October; eventually, they were manufactured from the second week of May 1940, at this time forming the main bulk of Panhard 178 production: 78 were delivered that month.
+On 7 June, of the 128 ordered, 71 had been delivered, two were present in a completed form in the factory stock, and 39 hulls were ready lacking a turret.
 Until the armistice at least another 41 were delivered, for a minimal total of 112 AMD 35 AFNs.
 None of these vehicles would in fact be shipped to North Africa; they were used by newly raised (especially 10e Cuirassiers, part of Charles de Gaulle's 4e DCR), reconstituted or ad hoc-units in France.

 Colonial version

-On 14 September 1938 an order was notified of four vehicles for colonial use in Indo-China, equipped by ARL with the smaller one-man APX5 turret, as used on the AMR 35 ZT2, armed with a 25 mm gun and 7.5 mm machine-gun.
+On 14 September 1938, an order was notified of four vehicles for colonial use in Indo-China, equipped by ARL with the smaller one-man APX5 turret, as used on the AMR 35 ZT2, armed with a 25 mm gun and 7.5 mm machine-gun.
 The crew thus consists of three men.
 Two of these were delivered in June 1939, the other two the next month.
 These first four left for Indo-China on 12 October; at least one was captured by Japan.
 A second order of four for colonial Panhard 178s was notified on 10 June 1939; one was delivered in December 1939; the last three in January 1940, bringing the final total for this version to eight.
-The last four vehicles were still in France at the time of the German invasion, were in June issued to the army lacking their turrets, and some, probably still without their turrets, were after the armistice clandestinely incorporated by the Vichy forces.
+The last four vehicles were still in France at the time of the German invasion and were issued to the army in June despite lacking their turrets, and some, probably still without their turrets, were clandestinely incorporated by the Vichy forces after the armistice.

 Tank Destroyer variant

 Though sufficient at a short range, the effectiveness of the 25 mm gun was far from optimal.
-On 14 January 1939 it was in principle decided to arm the Panhard with the 47 mm SA 35 gun but as this ordnance was in short supply priority had to be given to uparming tank types still equipped with the SA 34 gun, such as the Char B and the first Char D2 series.
-Already in the autumn of 1939, the building of a number of tank destroyers was being considered, as too few units had a motorised anti-tank capacity.
-Panhard in April 1940 proposed its Voiture spéciale 207, basically a Panhard 178 fitted in the back with a rearward-facing powerful 47 mm SA 37 gun.
+On 14 January 1939, it was in principle decided to arm the Panhard with the 47 mm SA 35 gun but as this ordnance was in short supply priority had to be given to uparming tank types still equipped with the SA 34 gun, such as the Char B and the first Char D2 series.
+In the autumn of 1939, the building of a number of tank destroyers was already being considered, as too few units had a motorised anti-tank capacity. n April 1940, Panhard proposed its Voiture spéciale 207, basically a Panhard 178 fitted in the back with a rearward-facing powerful 47 mm SA 37 gun.